Talonee/Re-Muse/README.md

 1. Welcome message.
 2. Browse folder to clean and search.
 3. Show live update (tqdb).
-4. Review: Show lists of songs i need of review
+4. Review: Show lists of songs in need of review
 5. Prompt for manual input of artist information

 - Optional: Access phone subfolders, pull and modify songs